-is really taking shape now.
-The heavy setting the scene work has been completed and some sensory materials are now in place.
+The heavy setting the scene work was completed and some sensory resources were added early 2020.

 – a mud kitchen